dropzone/dropzone/index.md

 $("form.dropzone").data("dropzone")
 {% endhighlight %}

-To manually create a dropzone on an element you can use the `.dropzone` helper like this:
+To manually create a dropzone on an element you can use the `enderElement.dropzone()` helper like this:

 {% highlight javascript %}
 $("div#my-dropzone").dropzone({ url: "/file-upload", maxFilesize: 8 });